zhengfa/yii2-geopicker/README.md

 yii2-geopicker
 ==============
-yii2 extension for pick up the long lat
+yii2 extension widget for pick up the long lat with AMAP or BAIDU MAP

 Installation
 ------------